codedx/codedx-kubernetes/codedx/README.md

 [Code Dx](https://codedx.com/) is an automated application vulnerability management tool that makes all of your testing tools work together to provide one set of correlated results, then helps you prioritize and manage vulnerabilities — integrating with your application lifecycle management tools so your security and development teams work together for faster remediation.

-The Code Dx Helm chart creates an environment for development and test purposes.
-It may be used in production but has not been heavily tested.
+The Code Dx Helm chart creates Kubernetes resources for a secure, production-ready Code Dx deployment and environment.
+To make the most of this, check that Network Policies and Pod Security Policies are enabled and enforced on your cluster.

 **This repository contains various in-depth guides in the [docs](docs) folder, outlined below.**